The only travel service introducing you to Belgrade & Serbia with care and affection!

 There are many unusual sights in Belgrade that are accessible by public transportation, if you know which way to go - which tram or bus line, which stop, which exit.
 This is why you'll be accompanied by your private guide while wandering around the streets of Belgrade.
 We'll be using almost all means of public transportation (bus, trolley, tram) to reach some not so frequently visited attractions in town.
 Nothing brings you closer to "the true Belgrade", then this originally designed tour program!

 Before exploring the vast and varied conglomeration of Greater Belgrade, we'll be heading to New Belgrade on the left bank of the Sava River in order to see some Communist-style apartment blocks and the Sava Congress Center.
 Then back to the central part of the city where the principal landmarks are to be seen: Slavija Square, Belgrade Palace, City hall, Terazije street, the National Theatre, the National Museum.
 A brief visit to the bohemian quarter of Skadarlija, with its cheerful and popular taverns.
-Then on to one of those picturesque open-air markets, where Belgradians usually go shopping.
+Then on to one of those picturesque open-air markets, where Belgraders usually go shopping.
 At the end of the tour we will visit the famous river island of Ada Ciganlija with its man-made lake.
 Some free time for swimming, or relaxing in one of the numerous cafes and restaurants.
-Don't forget your swimsuit, unless you are a naturist (there is a beach section for nudists as well).
+Do not forget your swimsuit, unless you are a naturist (there is a beach section for nudists as well).
 You can stay there as long as you wish and get back to the hotel on your own.

 Please note: